 Why is bamboo density higher in the reserved forest compared to the protective forest?

 Bamboo density is more significant in reserved forests because no human beings are allowed, and the bamboo is no longer cut down.
-Protected forests limit poaching and hunting; however, not the cutting of trees. the bamboo tree usually been linked to humility due to the fact of its special attribute of bending on the ground
+Protected forests limit poaching and hunting; however, not the cutting of trees. the bamboo tree has usually been linked to humility due to the fact of its particular attribute of bending on the ground

 ANALYSIS OF DATA:

-After analyzing the gathered data,
+After analysing the gathered data,

 To successfully conclude my findings,